Get E-Book

 console.log('closed');

-Payload handling deserves a little care because UDP hands your parser a complete message with no higher-level schema.
+Payload parsing deserves care because UDP gives your code one complete message with no higher-level schema.
 A text payload can be invalid UTF-8.
-A binary payload can be shorter than the fields your parser expects.
+A binary payload can be shorter than expected.
 A sender can use the right port with the wrong protocol.
-UDP has no content negotiation at the transport layer.
+UDP does not negotiate content for you.

 socket.on('message', msg => {